Midea Group: Products

-Midea's main business is producing home appliances and commercial air conditioners.
+Midea's main business is producing home appliances and commercial air conditioners; air conditioners accounted for CNY161.1 billion in 2023, over $20b USD, with other appliances accounting for CNY134.7 billion.

 It sells products domestically under its own name, while the majority of its export business is as an OEM and ODM for many well-known global brands.
-In recent years, Midea has begun launching its own brand in a growing number of foreign markets, such as Brazil, Argentina, Chile, India, Egypt, and most countries in southeast Asia.
+In recent years, Midea has begun launching its own brand in a growing number of foreign markets, such as Brazil, Argentina, Chile, India, Egypt, and most countries in Southeast Asia.

 The company's main product category is air conditioners, both residential and commercial.
 It manufactures other major home appliances such as refrigerators, washing machines, and dishwashers.
 Midea also offers a wide range of smaller appliances, such as microwave ovens, kettles, water dispensers, and vacuum cleaners.
 It offers these products under its own brand, and manufactures them for sale under other brands (as an OEM), for example many microwaves are made by Midea, are internally similar but are sold under a multitude of different brands, with varying external designs.

-Midea annually wins 40+ design awards across a variety of reputable global design shows such as Red Dot, iF and other design competitions.
+The same is true for some HVAC products such as air conditioners and dehumidifiers.

 Beyond Midea's eponymous brand name, the company also employs a series of other brands.
 The Little Swan brand was adopted when Midea acquired the Little Swan company in 2008.
 Little Swan products are mostly laundry and refrigeration appliances.
 Hualing is a brand used by Midea for air conditioners and refrigerators, and was also adopted in 2008.
 MDV is one of the brands used by Midea for its line of commercial air conditioners, active since 1999.
 The Pelonis brand is used for heaters.

-The New York Times reported that Midea is the largest manufacturer of microwave ovens for several large brands, including Toshiba, Whirlpool, and Black+Decker.
+In 2021 the New York Times reported that most American microwave ovens are produced by Midea, including ovens sold by major brands such as Toshiba, Whirlpool, and Black+Decker.

 Midea is also involved in manufacturing automotive parts — including electric water pumps, oil pumps, compressors and power steering motors — through its Welling subsidiary.

+Competitors

+In 2020, major manufacturing competitors in China included Haier and Gree Electric Appliances; these top 3 comprised 80% of the sales of China's top 10.
+Samsung is another major competitor, especially for large appliances.

+For home appliances, Haier was estimated to be the largest by revenue in 2022 at $35 billion.